-The deadline for applying to the 2012 program is November 7, 2011 and we will begin planning events for the Latin American students' February visit immediately following selection.
-To apply, send a current résumé, a statement of interest detailing the relevance of the program to past experience and professional goals (no more than three double-spaced pages), and a current law school transcript (1L students are exempted from this requirement) need to be submitted to the program coordinator (email@example.com), whom you can also contact for answers to any questions you may have, including specific program activities, dates, funding, etc.
+The deadline for applying to the 2016 program is November 16, 2015 and we will begin planning events for the Latin American students' visit before the winter recess.
+To apply, a current résumé, a statement of interest detailing the relevance of the program to past experience and professional goals (no more than three double-spaced pages), and a current law school transcript (1L students are exempted from this requirement) need to be submitted to the program coordinator (email@example.com), whom you can also contact for answers to any questions you may have, including specific program activities, dates, funding, etc.

 In photo: Students from Argentina, Brazil, and Chile drool over a few Latin American and civil law jewels from the YLS rare book collection.